A Beginners Guide to Growing Old Disgracefully

 Beating the stereotypes

 I don’t know why there is so much emphasis on the way we look or act at a particular age.
-We should not be encouraged to conform to you anybody else’s idea of what it means to be a particular age.
+We should discourage conformity to anybody else’s idea of what it means to be a particular age.
 Why should we have to be any certain way?
 It is up to us to be who we want to be and no one else’s concern.

 How to grow old disgracefully